Lawsuit Investigation Looks into Elderberry Supplements Over Labeling, Health Claims

 - What’s Going On?

-- Attorneys working with ClassAction.org are investigating whether certain supplement makers made false claims about the benefits of their elderberry products or otherwise violated federal labeling requirements.
-If so, they may be able to get class action lawsuits started on behalf of those who bought the products.
+- Attorneys working with ClassAction.org are investigating whether Sambucol supplement maker Pharmacare US made false claims about the benefits of its elderberry products or otherwise violated federal labeling requirements.
+If so, they may be able to get a class action lawsuit started on behalf of those who bought the products.

 - How a Class Action Lawsuit Can Help

-- If filed and successful, lawsuits could help consumers get back the money they spent on elderberry supplements.
-It could also force the manufacturers to relabel their products and revise or remove any claims found to be fraudulent.
+- If filed and successful, a lawsuit could help consumers get back some of the money they spent on the elderberry supplements.
+It could also force the manufacturer to relabel its products and revise or remove any claims found to be fraudulent.

 - Which Products Are Being Looked Into?